 Being prepared for the conversation shows you value your manager's time.
 Say it.
 "I value your time."
 You are role modeling the behavior you need from your manager.

-Align yourself with his goals.
+Align yourself with their goals.
 Helping the department meet its goals means he succeeds (and you do, too).
 In order to achieve those goals, what do you need from him/her?
 What does your manager need from you?
 Set the conversation up as a collaboration - you both need each other to succeed.
 "I know you're charged with opening the office in China next year and it's a very tight timeline.
 I am 100% committed to supporting that work through my analyses of the supply chain issues.
 It would be really helpful to have a weekly meeting for 30 minutes to review status."
 You are problem solving together rather than pointing fingers or blaming which is a typical response in a hierarchical situation where goals, processes, and expectations are unclear.

 If you have ideas for solutions to persistent problems your boss finds challenging, offer them.
 Be a solution seeker versus a complainer.
 In the preparation sheet, identify some of the patterns you have observed - these are facts of a situation that help lay the foundation for change in the discussion.
 "I've noticed that the last 2 times I've given you material, you put a note on it that you need more backup.
 Do you have a sample of what you're looking for I could use as a template?"